 6. Domain Authority (DA) and Page Authority (PA)

 Google’s biggest challenge is to ensure low quality sites don’t rank higher than high quality sites.

-DA and PA represents the trustworthiness of a domain, and each page within a domain, based on the number of quality links pointing towards them.
+DA and PA is a Moz-specific number that they put out that represents the trustworthiness of a domain, and each page within a domain, based on the number of quality links pointing towards them.

 For example, if a website has 900 backlinks which are from low quality sites, it will have a lower DA and PA than a website with 200 links that come from high quality sites.

 You can find your website’s DA and PA using Moz Open Site Explorer: